-There have not been any dividends paid or declared since the start of the financial year.
+No dividends have been paid or declared since the start of the financial year.

 Options

 No options over issued shares or interests in the Company or a controlled entity were granted during or since the end of the financial year and there were no options outstanding at the date of this report.